SpStigma/Unity-2D-BirdsShootingTraining/README.md

 ## Thanks

-A heartfelt thank you to all contributors who provided freely licensed graphics and music for our project.
+A heartfelt thank you to all contributors who provided freely licensed graphics and music for my project.

 ## Author